fkohl04/framework-performance/README.md

 We made our test setup as simple as possible to have fewer parameters and achieve comparability.
 We are creating our services under exactly the same principle and will only implement the most simple application serving our needs without any performance relevant adjustments or improvements.
 In general, I tried to keep the code as similar to the 'getting started' tutorials of the framework websites as possible to test exactly the impression of the service the framework creators are conveying.

 ### Spring

 [Spring](https://spring.io/) is one of the most commonly used JVM frameworks, initially released 2002 in an open source license.
 It is available in a blocking servlet stack and a non-blocking reactive stack.
 We will test both of them separately.

 ### KTOR

 [KTOR](https://ktor.io/) is a framework for asynchronous client and server applications that promises to be lightweight, flexible, simple and fun.
 The first release was announced in 2018 by Jetbrains.
 It is written completely in Kotlin and built upon its coroutines.
 Coroutines are [conceptually similar to threads](https://kotlinlang.org/docs/coroutines-basics.html), but much more lightweight.
 Ktor offers the possibility to [choose the underlying http engine](https://ktor.io/docs/engines.html).
-We will test it with a Netty and with the coroutine based CIO <mark>!explain "CIO"!</mark> Engine.
+We will test it with a Netty and with a CIO engine.
+[CIO](https://ktor.io/docs/faq.html#cio) stands for "coroutine based I/O" and is a web engine based on Kotlin and coroutines.

 ### Vert.x